Lithium876/WeatherWatch-TechnicalEval/README.md

 # Technical Evaluation

 This program was given to me by a company to test my technical skills.
-It's now completed but I still make updates to it for personal development so I deciede to make it open source in case someone wants to collab with me on it.
+It's now completed but I still make updates to it for personal development so I decided to make it open source in case someone wants to collab with me on it.

 # The Problem